 The RS-FEC feature of the 1/10/25G Subsystem provides error correction capability according to IEEE 802.3 Clause 108 or Schedule 3 of the 25G Ethernet Consortium.

 The feature requires the insertion of PCS alignment markers as defined in IEEE 802.3 Table 82-2.
 Inputs are provided for the alignment markers and also for the value of words between alignment markers.

 It is possible to bypass the RS-FEC function by means of the enable signals.
 This will bypass the RS-FEC function and connect the PCS directly to the transceiver, with the benefit of reduced latency.
 Refer to 25G IEEE 802.3by Reed-Solomon Forward Error Correction LogiCORE IP Product Guide (PG217) (registration required) for the latest latency performance data in the various bypass modes, defined as follows:

-but no error indication.
+error indication.
 An additional signal,

 - Decoder Bypass: The RS decoder can be bypassed by setting the IEEE Error indication Low when the correction bypass and indication bypass are High.